TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 *Intermediate Table:* For persisting the information of the relationships between two classes a special table is created - the Intermediate Table.
-The UID of the parent table as well as the UID of the child table is stored as an own data set of the Intermediate Table.
-Additionally, there can be stored information about assorting, the visibility and the access control information.
-They concern the relationship of the related objects and not the objects themselves.
+The UID of the parent table as well as the UID of the child table is stored as a data set in the Intermediate Table.
+Additionally, information about assorting, visibility and access control can be stored.
+They define the objects' relationships and not the objects themselves.

 .. warning::